-Are your reading small groups getting stale?
-Do you feel like you cycle through the same activities to the point where both you and your students are bored?
+Are your breakouts getting stale?
+Do you feel like you cycle through the same small group reading activities to the point where both you and your students are bored?
 It’s the start of a new year and that means new activities and exciting lesson plan opportunities.
 You can refresh your reading small groups to keep young learners engaged in the material.

 Here are a few of our favorite reading comprehension lesson plans, games, and celebrations so your students can grow their critical thinking and deductive reasoning skills.